Cross-Modal Attention Calibration for LVLM Hallucination Mitigation

-Although CMVED reduces hallucinations arising from the cross-modal interaction, MLLMs still face challenges with visual content retention.
-Specifically, with the position embeddings, the text tokens will be biased to pay more attention to the latter part of the image visual tokens, while overlooking the initial visual tokens, leading to more hallucinations.
-Figure.~\ref{fig:position} illustrates the distribution of attention weights from the text tokens to the image tokens.
-It can be observed that attention is often directed toward the latter visual tokens rather than the relevant ones.
-Despite the last few visual tokens that may act as summary tokens to summarize the image content, this pattern amplifies the forgetting of initial visual tokens, which are more distanced from text tokens.
-Consequently, the positional relations among different image tokens with text tokens are less critical than other positional relations, including the positional relations among different text tokens and the global position of image in the text input.

-Motivated by this, we propose content-driven attention refinement (CDAR) to encourage the self-attention layer to prioritize the actual relevant content of visual tokens over their positional ordering within images.
-Concretely, in the first $l$ attention layer of the language decoder, we estimate new position indexes by normalizing the position indices of all image tokens to a uniform value.
-It is achieved by replacing the original position indexes of concentrated input tokens, noted with $\mathbf P = [\{i\}_{i=1}^{m+n}]$, with refined position indexes,
+Although IMD reduces hallucinations arising from the cross-modal interaction, MLLMs still face challenges with visual content retention.
+Specifically, with the position embeddings, the text tokens will be biased to pay more attention to the latter part of the image visual tokens, while overlooking the head part of the visual tokens, leading to more hallucinations.
+Motivated by this, we propose a cross-modal position calibration module to encourage the self-attention layer to alleviate the position bias from position embeddings on the cross-modal part.
+Concretely, we estimate new position indexes by scaling the position indices of all image tokens.
+It is achieved by replacing the original position indexes of concatenated input tokens, noted with $\mathbf P = [\{i\}_{i=1}^{m+n}]$, with refined position indexes,